Hisingen

-The population of the island is around 130,000, making it the most populous island in Sweden, ahead of Södermalm and Gotland.
+According to the 2023 census, the island of Hisingen in Sweden has a population of 176,047, making it the second most populous island in Sweden, after Södertörn but before Gotland.

 For a brief, post-war period Hisingen was home to the largest shipbuilding centre in the world, but all three yards closed in 1979.
 Hisingen is home to both the Volvo Group and the now separate Volvo Cars.
 Most of the Nordic countries' largest port, the Port of Gothenburg is also located on Hisingen.

 Etymology

 The etymology of the name Hisingen is disputed.
 Hísing makes its first appearance in 13th century Icelandic sources; Hisingen is dated back to 1399.

 The basic meaning of the prefix His- is "to split, cut off" and can be found in the placenames Hisøy and Hisön.
 Hence, the name can be interpreted as "the island cut off from the mainland".

 History

 The Tumlehed rock painting and remains of ancient settlements prove that Hisingen was inhabited by the year 9000 BC.

 During the Middle Ages, the Göta Älv represented the frontier between the Kingdom of Norway and the Kingdom of Sweden, with the river island of Hisingen being divided between the two realms.
 The division was not equal, with only the southern quarter of the island (comprising Lundy and Tuve parishes) belonging to Sweden while the remainder (Rödbo, Säfve, Backa, Björlanda and Torslanda parishes) was Norwegian.

 It was on Hisingen that the first town with the name Gothenburg existed.
 It was founded by king Charles IX in 1607 on the southern shore of Hisingen, at Färjenäs.
 It was inhabited mostly by Dutch merchants, enticed to settle there by favourable economic conditions.
 However, the town was completely destroyed by the Danes in 1611, during the Kalmar War.

 Under the 1658 Treaty of Roskilde, the Norwegian province of Bohuslän was ceded to Sweden, thereby uniting Hisingen under Swedish control, although the old border was preserved in the division between the districts of Västra Hisings härad (the formerly Norwegian area) and Östra Hisings härad.

 The island was mostly farmland until the 19th century, when industrialization began and companies like Arendalsvarvet, Eriksberg, Götaverken and Lindholmen started operating there.
 For most of the 20th century, until the shipyard crisis in the 1970s, the island was the focus for Swedish shipbuilding.

 The Volvo car manufacturer has its roots on Hisingen; it was there that their first factory was located and the first car, the Volvo ÖV 4, was produced in 1927.
 Today, the company still has its main office and production facilities on the island.
 The Volvo Museum is also located nearby.

 Over the last 20 years, the northern bank of Göta älv has undergone major expansion.
 Residential areas, university buildings and high tech industry have largely replaced the shipyards.